teamatrk/geoApi/README.md

       1) (string)  address

+      2) (string) action -> its value should be "coordinates"

-      2) (optional) (array) apis -> className of apis to include in the result set, leave blank to include all integrated apis
+      3) (optional) (array) apis -> className of apis to include in the result set, leave blank to include all integrated apis
 Response Body =>
       { data
 :